My Origin Story: From Quiet Creator to Confident Communicator

 The Fantasy Version

-I danced between the flames.
+The Fear Dragon roared, breathing fire, but I dodged the flames!
 I fumbled, I sweated, I delivered my material.
 Somewhere in that chaos, I found it: the elixir of confidence.
 I snatched it, heart racing, and made my escape.

 Building Confidence & Having Fun